SOLT Calibration Standards Creation

 In scikit-rf, a calibration standard is treated just as a regular one-port or two-port skrf.Network, defined by its full S-parameters.
 It can represent reflection, transmission, load, and even arbitrary-impedance standards.
 Since no additional errors are introduced in circuit modeling and fitting, this approach allows the highest calibration accuracy, and is known as a data-based standard in the terminology of VNA vendors.

-However, traditionally, VNA calibration standards are defined using a circuit model with fitted coefficients.
-Since many such calibration kits are still being used and manufactured, especially in low-frequency applications, this necessitates the creation of their network models before they can be used in scikit-rf’s calibration routines.
+However, VNA calibration standards are traditionally defined using a circuit model with fitted coefficients.
+Since data-based standards are often offered as premium products, many model-based calibration kits are still being used and manufactured (even at 50 GHz [1]).
+This necessitates the creation of their network models before they can be used in scikit-rf’s calibration routines.

 This example explains network creation from coefficients given in both the HP-Agilent-Keysight format and the Rohde & Schwarz / Anritsu format.
 Both are essentially the same circuit model, but the latter format uses different units of measurement for an offset transmission line.